Cumulocity-IoT/cumulocity-service-request-plugin/README.md

 This plugin extends Cumulocity application like Cockpit with the capability to create, update and manage service requests.

-The UI Plugin is depending on the domain specific API provided by a Microservice:
+The UI Plugin is depending on the domain specific API provided by [service-request-mgmt microservice](https://github.com/SoftwareAG/cumulocity-microservice-service-request-mgmt):
 [Open API documentation](https://github.com/SoftwareAG/cumulocity-microservice-service-request-mgmt/blob/develop/docs/README.md)

 This microservice can be extended or even replaced if needed.
 Custom microservices have to implement the REST API as documented above.